yeti-switch/doc/en/web-interface/equipment/gateways.rst

 .. _incoming_auth_params:

 Incoming auth username
-    Username for additional username/password authentification of incoming requests if required.
+    Username for additional username/password authentication of incoming requests if required.

 Incoming auth password
-    Password for additional username/password authentification of incoming requests.
+    Password for additional username/password authentication of incoming requests.

 .. warning:: It is **strongly** recommended to use build-in random generator for both username and password.
 You should not use usernames that looks like phone numbers.

-.. warning:: **Incoming auth username** and **Incoming auth password** will enable incoming INVITE and REGISTER requests username/password authentification procedure.
-INVITE request username/password authentification is additional step(after IP authentification) and it should be enabled in **Customer Auth**, see :ref:`Require incoming auth <require_incoming_auth>`.
-For REGISTER requests authentification applied automatically.
+.. warning:: **Incoming auth username** and **Incoming auth password** will enable incoming INVITE and REGISTER requests username/password authentication procedure.
+INVITE request username/password authentication is additional step(after IP authentication) and it should be enabled in **Customer Auth**, see :ref:`Require incoming auth <require_incoming_auth>`.
+For REGISTER requests authentication applied automatically.